 You can also build 4 different circuits from the one set, using different pieces of track, which is great for children and breaking boredom of the same thing.
 However, we decided to not follow the instructions and built a completely different circuit – so it is clearly flexible and you can do what you want with it.

 The one issue we found with one of the circuits was that if you use the stands to make a bridge for the cars to race up, they have a little issue getting up the hill on their own.
 Not a major problem, but it does pause the excitement when you have to help the car up.

-Joshua loved spending quality time and playing with us, so this gave us some real good quality time today – 6 hours of it!
-The box says that it is recommended for ages 5+, and while I agree, Joshua is 3 years old and is getting on with it perfectly well.
-So don’t get put off by the age on it!
-Just make sure that your little one isn’t going to be really rough otherwise you will end up with broken cars.
-While a lot of the bits will clip back on or fix quite well, it’s extra hassle and stress you can do without.
+Joshua enjoyed spending family time with us, which gave us some great quality time together – 6 hours of it!
+The box says that it is recommended for ages 5+, and while I agree, Joshua is just 3-years-old and is getting on perfectly well with it.
+So don’t be put off by the age on it, if you think that your little ones would enjoy it.

 It would honestly make the best Christmas present for both children and adults alike.
 It’s been on my list for a while now and I’m over the moon with it.
 My partner has even suggested we have a battle tonight – bring it on!